inpsyde/WP-Stash/README.md

 `wp stash flush` :  An improved version of `wp cache flush`.
 This command ensures that `wp_cache_flush()` is called by the web server, not the cli process (which might run as a different user, or with a different configuration).
 This ensures compatibility with all caching back-ends.

+License and Copyright

+Copyright (c) 2017 Inpsyde GmbH.

+WP Stash code is licensed under MIT license.

+The team at Inpsyde is engineering the Web since 2006.